VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/user** expects the "vitalManToken" and "vitalAccessToken" (the latter is
+* **/user** expects either the "vitalAccessToken" session cookie or the
-optional) session cookies to be included in the request and returns some info
+"vitalTestToken" one to be included in the request and returns some info
 useful for session management (whether the user session is still valid or not
-and some info about the user); if the query parameter "altCookie" is set to true
+and some info about the user); if the query parameter "testCookie" is set to
-the info is related to the session of the "vitalManToken" cookie, otherwise of
+true the info is related to the session of the "vitalTestToken" cookie,
-the "vitalAccessToken" cookie.
+otherwise of the "vitalAccessToken" cookie.
 Response example:

     ```json
     {